cellml/libcellml-archived/docs/source/usecases.rst

 The following is Text copied from roadmap and will still be digested into use case itemisation.
 ===============================================================================================

-#. for 1.2 this is mainly the mathematics, so core validation can probably validate the model but need the actual restricted subset of mathml from the secondary spec is needed to fully validate units consistency.
 #.
 Import CellML 1.0/1.1 models.

 #.
 Export to CellML 1.1 in order to use model in existing tools (e.g., simulation, annotation, NeSI), preserving model and XML structure/ordering/modularity where possible.